Riemannian thresholding methods for row-sparse and low-rank matrix recovery: Numerical experiments

 For the recovery problem~\eqref{eq: problem} we compare the success rates of Algorithms~\ref{alg: IHT quasi} and \ref{alg: semi-riem IHT} for different row sparsity levels $s$ and different column sizes $N$ when using random Gaussian measurements.
 Specifically, we generate a random matrix $X^* \in \mathcal M_{k,s}$ and take $m$ measurements $y_p = \langle A_p, X^* \rangle_F$ with normally distributed $A_p \sim\mathcal N(0,\frac{1}{\sqrt{m}})$.
 We fix the row dimension $M = 1000$ and the rank $k = 3$.

-Figure~\ref{fig:loglog} shows a phase transition plot for different numbers of measurements $m$ (on the y-axis) and different row-sparsity $s$ (on the x-axis).
+Figure~\ref{fig:loglog} shows a phase transition plot for different numbers of measurements ($m = \mathrm{round}(1.2^j), j = 18,\ldots,36$) on the y-axis and different row-sparsity ($s = \mathrm{round}(1.2^j), j = 6,\ldots,15$) on the x-axis.
+The values for $m$ and $s$ were empirically chosen because they yielded the most expressive results.
 The grayscale denotes the success rate for parameter setting, where white means no success and black means $100\%$ success.
 Both algorithms were tested with a fixed stepsize $\alpha_\ell = 1$ (on the left) and with an adaptive stepsize using an Armijo linesearch (on the right).
 The column size is always taken to be equal to the sparsity, that is, $N = s$, and we performed each experiment $10$ times.
 The initial points were taken as $X_1 = (\matop T_k \circ \matop H_s)(\matop A^* y)$, which we found to be crucial for the overall performance.

 We can see that the algorithms with adaptive stepsize are in general more often successful.
 Note that the plots are provided on a loglog scale.
 Therefore, since we have set $N= s$, a line with slope one (depicted in red) indicates linear dependence on $s+N$ (as opposed to, e.g., linear dependence on $sN$, which would have slope two).
 The right plots therefore indeed suggest such a linear dependence $m = O(s+N)$ for successful recovery when adaptive stepsizes are used.
 Recall that for a fixed rank $k$ such a scaling is optimal.
 In the left plots with fixed stepsize it is a bit more difficult to recognize the slope of the transition line, which could be slightly larger than one.